 - Kosher salt

 - Place the tomatoes in a bowl and carefully mash with a potato masher to extract the juice.
 Strain the tomatoes completely and reserve the juice in a small bowl.
-Mix about 1 tablespoon of the juice into ¼ cup mayonnaise until it has the consistency of a sauce (alternatively, double the tomato juice and mayonnaise if you'd like to end up with extra).
+Mix 1 tablespoon of the juice into ¼ cup mayonnaise until it has the consistency of a sauce (double the tomato juice and mayonnaise for extra sauce).
 Reserve the strained tomatoes and sprinkle them with kosher salt.

-- Assemble the sandwich: Spread each slice of bread with tomato mayo.
-Top with ¼ of the strained tomatoes, shredded mozzarella, and some torn up pieces of basil.
-Sprinkle it all with a pinch of kosher salt and top with another slice of bread.
+- Spread each slice of bread with tomato mayo.
+Top with ¼ of the strained tomatoes, shredded mozzarella, and some torn pieces of basil.
+Sprinkle the toppings with a pinch of kosher salt and top with another slice of bread.

 - Heat a grill pan to medium high and brush it with butter.
 Cook the sandwiches until toasty and the cheese is melted, about 3 minutes per side.
 Serve immediately.